 Scared of Music from the Second Viennese School?

 Scared of dodecaphony and music from the “Zweite Wiener Schule” (Second Viennese School)?
-I must say that to me, the strict fundamental rules & principles put forward as the basis of dodecaphony sound utterly intellectual / academic and constructed.
+I concede: to me, the strict fundamental rules & principles put forward as the basis of dodecaphony sound utterly intellectual / academic and constructed.

-Sure, music back to the baroque time and even before was often based on more or less rigid formal principles — but these left plenty of room for the composer’s creativity / fantasy to develop musical themes & ideas in melody rhythm and harmony, which in turn can be perceived / sensed (consciously or sub-consciously) by the average listener.
-In dodecaphony, a typical listener who is trained in romantic and older music may remain clueless about the underlying formal principles.
-I suspect that in the end, dodecaphony proved too much of a restrictive framework, and that therefore it did not prevail much beyond its inventors (Arnold Schönberg, Alban Berg, Anton Webern, and Hanns Eisler).
+Sure, music back to the baroque time and even before was often based on more or less rigid formal principles.
+However, these left plenty of room for the composer’s creativity / fantasy to develop musical themes & ideas in melody rhythm and harmony.
+This in turn one may perceive / sense consciously or subconsciously.
+Even as average listener.
+True, a typical listener trained in romantic and older music may remain clueless about the underlying formal principles of dodecaphony.
+So, I suspect that in the end, dodecaphony proved too much of a restrictive framework.
+It may be for that reason that it did not prevail much beyond its inventors (Arnold Schönberg, Alban Berg, Anton Webern, and Hanns Eisler).

-I don’t want to start explaining dodecaphony here — others can do that far better than myself (for an entry point see the Wikipedia entry about Arnold Schönberg).
-Despite what I just said, I sense that the composers of the Second Viennese School just took the self-imposed restrictions of the dodecaphonic model as a compositorial challenge: they still found their creative freedom in harmony, rhythm, even melody — and at the same time they were not tied to formal restrictions such as the structure of the classic sonata movement etc.
+I don’t want to start explaining dodecaphony here.
+Others can do that far better than myself.
+For an entry point see the Wikipedia entry about Arnold Schönberg.
+Despite what I just said, I sense that the composers of the Second Viennese School just took the self-imposed restrictions of the dodecaphonic model as a compositorial challenge.
+They still found their creative freedom in harmony, rhythm, even melody.
+And at the same time, they were not tied to formal restrictions such as those imposed by the structure of the classic sonata movement etc.

 Berg’s Violin Concerto as an Entry Point

 If you want to experience, explore dodecaphonic music, what’s a good starting point?
-You could probably start with Schönberg’s early compositions (still in late romantic style) and work your way up to / through his serial compositions; on the other hand, why not take a straight dive into dodecaphony?
-I think that Alban Berg’s violin is an excellent choice for this, particularly in an excellent interpretation such as the one above, with Isabelle Faust, Claudio Abbado, and the Orchestra Mozart, recorded in Bologna in 2010:
+You could probably start with Schönberg’s early compositions (still in late romantic style).
+From there, you could work your way up towards and through his serial compositions.
+On the other hand, why not take a straight dive into dodecaphony?
+Actually, I think that Alban Berg’s violin is an excellent choice for this.
+Particularly in an excellent interpretation such as the one above, with Isabelle Faust, Claudio Abbado, and the Orchestra Mozart, recorded in Bologna in 2010:

 A Tragic Death Leading to Wonderful Music

-Alban Berg (1885 – 1935) wrote this concerto in 1935; plans to write a concert were “in the making”, but then, Manon Gropius, to whom he felt deeply attached (she was the daughter of Walter Gropius and Alma Mahler), died tragically at the age of 18, on April 22nd, 1935 — and this prompted Berg to tackle the violin concerto with precedence.
-He stopped working on his opera “Lulu”, and instead wrote this violin concerto “Dem Andenken eines Engels” (“To the Memory of an Angel”).
-This composition apparently didn’t prove enough of a relief from the loss of his friend — Berg himself died on December 24th of the same year.
+Alban Berg (1885 – 1935) wrote this concerto in 1935.
+Plans to write a concert were “in the making”.
+However, then, Manon Gropius, to whom he felt deeply attached, died tragically at the age of 18, on April 22nd, 1935.
+She was the daughter of Walter Gropius and Alma Mahler.
+This death prompted Berg to tackle the violin concerto with precedence.
+He stopped working on his opera “Lulu”.
+Instead, he wrote this violin concerto “Dem Andenken eines Engels” (“To the Memory of an Angel”).
+This composition apparently didn’t prove enough of a relief from the loss of his friend: Berg himself died on December 24th of the same year.

-Even though the composition is clearly dodecaphonic, the composer’s grief can be felt in the first movement (Andante — Allegro, 11’51”) which certainly also features harmonic passages, but even more so in the second movement (Allegro — Adagio, 16’14”), in which the Adagio part features adaptations of the chorale “Es ist genug” from Cantata “O Ewigkeit, du Donnerwort”, BWV 60, by Johann Sebastian Bach (1685 – 1750), both in Bach’s original harmonization, as well as in Berg’s own.
+The composition is clearly dodecaphonic.
+Yet, the composer’s grief can be felt in the first movement (Andante — Allegro, 11’51”).
+This certainly also features harmonic passages. the grieving is even more evident in the second movement (Allegro — Adagio, 16’14”).
+Here, the Adagio part features adaptations of the chorale “Es ist genug” from Cantata “O Ewigkeit, du Donnerwort“, BWV 60, by Johann Sebastian Bach (1685 – 1750).
+The chorale appears both in Bach’s original harmonization, as well as in Berg’s own.